WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod11/1101-Configure directory synchronization.md

 2. Install and configure Azure AD Connect.

-3. Verify the initial synchronization and manage the settings.
+3. Verify the initial synchronization, and manage the settings.

 ### Task 1: Configure a synchronization account